- Forms

-If the dataset is of defined quantity, also show a link to the last page.
-If the dataset to show possibly is of varying size (for instance as a result from a search), do not bother to show a link to the last page.
+If the dataset has a known size then show a link to the last page.
+If the dataset’s size is variable then do not show a link to the last page.

 First and foremost, pagination parts large datasets into smaller bits that are manageable for the user to read and cope with.
-Secondly, pagination controls conveys information to the user about, how big the dataset is, and how much is left to read or check out and how much have they already checked out.
+Secondly, pagination controls conveys information to the user about, how big the dataset is, and how much is left to read or view and how much have they already viewed.

 can you tell how to do pagination…..........